huth2015/ECO5445F19/demo_02_version_control/README.md

 ### Making a Repo Private

 In a business setting, there may be sensitive information for which a select group has access.
-A repo and all of it's forks can be made private, so that only the collaborators can gain access.
+A repo and all of its forks can be made private, so that only the collaborators can gain access.
 However, the privacy setting places the same restriction for all collaborators and all forks, meaning that any collaborator can see the contributions made in every fork, and all forks must have the same privacy setting as the upstream repo.
 Often this setting is sufficient and the procedure for enacting this setting is as follows.